26 Meaningful Thanksgiving Traditions You’ll Want to Try

 Share a plate

 Have a neighbor or relative eating solo this year?
 Whether it’s out of necessity or preference, many people end up alone on Thanksgiving.
 Help them feel loved and remembered by making a plate of Thanksgiving dinner food and delivering it to them.
 They’ll enjoy your company and/or thoughtfulness as much as the food.
+By the way—this is the best Thanksgiving dish for you, based on your zodiac sign.

 Let your child choose and cook a side dish